Francisco-222/CNA350/README.md

-## To access a master shard database from zipcode two:
+## To access a master shard database from zipcode two from to execute SQL query commands:

 $ mysql -u maxuser -pmaxpwd -h 127.0.0.1 -P 3306 -e "SELECT * FROM zipcodes_two.zipcodes_two LIMIT 7;"